Gokay1904/Gokay1904/README.md

 🔸I learned basics of ___Fortran___ and ___Python___ through my courses at university

 🔸Python impressed me with its many advantages

+🔸Lately I've been working on data science libraries or related libraries.

 🔸So far, I have worked in libraries like: